Varshith-0/DevoGraph/DevoTG/README.md

 ## 🙏 Acknowledgments

+- My GSoC 2025 mentors Mehul Arora, Bradly Alicea, Sarrah Bastawala and Jesse Parent for their guidance and support
+- The DevoLearn organization for hosting this project
+- The Google Open Source Programs team for supporting this project
-- C. elegans developmental biology community
+- The C. elegans developmental biology community
 - Witvliet et al. for providing the connectome datasets
 - PyTorch Geometric team for temporal graph tools
 - Plotly team for interactive visualization capabilities